tamhd/MultiMT/README.md

 Python multi-processing is automatically activated.
 There is no need for any configuration.

-Author: Tam Hoang, Ondrej Bojar
+Author: Tam Hoang, Ondřej Bojar

 If you have any comments, questions or suggestions, even jokes, feel free to send me an email at `tamhd1990 AT gmail DOT com`